Byron Webster: Millwall

 Webster turned down a new contract with Yeovil to sign a two-year contract with Championship club Millwall on 24 June 2014.

 On 19 February 2015, Webster returned to Yeovil Town on loan until the end of the 2014–15 season.

 On 20 May 2017, Webster started for Millwall as they beat Bradford City 1–0 at Wembley Stadium in the 2017 League One play-off final, earning promotion back to the Championship after a two-year absence.

 He was offered a new contract by Millwall at the end of the 2017–18 season.

 Scunthorpe United

 Webster signed for League One club Scunthorpe United on 4 January 2019 on a contract until the end of the 2018–19 season.
 He was released by Scunthorpe at the end of 2018–19.

 Carlisle United

 Webster signed for League Two club Carlisle United on 24 June 2019 a one-year contract.

 Bromley

 On 7 September 2020, it was announced that Webster had signed for National League Club Bromley, linking up with former Millwall teammate Alan Dunne.

 On 5 May 2024, Webster captained Bromley to victory in the 2024 National League play-off final, scoring the winning penalty in the shootout as the club reached the Football League for the first time in their history.

 On 13 May 2025 the club said the player had signed a new deal.

+On 27 April 2026, following the club having secured promotion to League One, he announced that he would be departing the club upon the expiry of his contract at the end of the 2025–26 season.